-Boardwalk’s strategy is to capitalize on favorable demographics and supply/demand in major metro areas in Texas through the acquisition of Class B and C multifamily assets.
+Boardwalk’s strategy is to capitalize on favorable demographics and supply/demand in major metro areas in Texas and Florida through the acquisition of Class B and C multifamily assets.

 Our objective is to enhance the value of investments through extensive renovations, while maximizing returns to investors and providing residents with an improved quality of living.

 We target assets with highly desirable locations in close proximity to large employment centers, major thoroughfares, public transportation access points, public schools, retail centers and grocery stores.

 The end result is affordable, high quality properties, in desirable locations, that are acquired at a discount relative to market.

 The value creation achieved by renovating and repositioning these assets allows them to directly compete with newer properties.

 New construction for multifamily complexes are near 40 year lows due to more restrictive lending policies for new construction and high replacement cost (cheaper to buy vs build).

 Declining Home Ownership

 Home ownership rates have fallen from 69% in 2004 to a near 20-year low of 64.5% in 4Q14, due to rising home values and stringent underwriting standards.
 This has increased the demand for rental units.